 Kris Morgan 7/8/2018

-Follow us http://www.facebook.com/askalibertarian
+Follow us at http://www.facebook.com/askalibertarian

 Do you have a libertarian oriented message you want to get out?
-Consider contacting Ask A Libertarian via messenger at https://www.facebook.com/messages/t/askalibertarian to find out how you can become a volunteer in our Journalism Department.
+Consider contacting Ask A Libertarian via messenger at https://www.facebook.com/messages/t/askalibertarian to find out how you can volunteer on our team.

 The author’s views and opinions expressed herein do not necessarily reflect those of the entire Ask A Libertarian Team or its followers.